 5. Allow For Extra Time

 Patience and allowing for extra time are crucial in helping your toddler foster some independence.
 When you have extra time, allow your little one up to an hour to enjoy their lunch.
-Set aside ten extra minutes to allow your toddler to get themselves dressed in the morning.
+Set aside ten extra minutes for your toddler to get dressed in the morning.
 Although extra time may not always be an option, when it is, it is a great way to allow your child to do the skills they are learning to do on their own without feeling pressured and rushed.

 The Takeaway from Montessori Approaches

 The toddler years are full of excitement and learning but can also be when frustration and tantrums come on strong.
 Often, frustrations emerge from your child desperately wanting to do something for himself but not being able to express that or fully complete the task independently.
 By taking extra time and implementing Montessori approaches to help your toddler be more independent, you may notice the tantrums calm down, and the frustration is not so apparent.
-And according to Dr. Maria Montessori, a child’s inner need to “help me do it alone” is a great motivating factor to help establish more independence in our toddlers.3
+According to Dr. Maria Montessori, a child’s inner need to “help me do it alone” is a great motivating factor to help establish more independence in our toddlers.3